Certified Nursing Assistant Resume Examples

 Profile

-A Lead CNA with 10+ years of experience delivering patient-centered care in high volume surgical and intensive care units.
-A proven track record of treating critically ill patients with dignity and compassion and providing emotional support to families.
+Lead CNA with 10+ years of experience delivering patient-centered care in high-volume surgical and intensive care units.
+Equally effective in a leadership or hands-on role.
+Recognized for treating patients with dignity and compassion while providing emotional support to family members.
+Adapt readily to new work challenges and conditions.

 Professional Experience

-- Coordinate with the registered nurse to supervise, train, and mentor 15+ CNAs on healthcare safety protocols and patient-centered care standards
+- Coordinated with RN to supervise and train 15+ CNAs on standard procedures, Covid-19 safety protocols, and patient-centered care standards

 - Provided compassionate care to patients undergoing hemodialysis and other treatments for chronic renal failure

-- Measured patient vital signs and recorded information in an EMR system
+- Measured and recorded patients’ vital signs in EMR system

 - Monitored patients on restricted fluid intake for edema and signs of fluid retention